 Assist the Chief Executive/Secretariat and EAAFP Partners with enhancement and expansion of the Flyway Site Networks, including providing information on priority sites for nomination and developing Sister Sites relationships.

-Organize national and/or regional workshops for site managers, decision makers and relevant stakeholders in close collaboration with the Secretariat and a host country.
+Work with EAAFP Partners to Organize national and/or regional workshops for site managers, decision makers and relevant stakeholders in close collaboration with the Secretariat and a host country.

-Develop and implement a mechanism for monitoring and reporting of status of Flyway Network Sites across the Flyway, including habitat condition, migratory waterbirds status and management.
+Work with EAAFP Partners to Develop and implement a mechanism for monitoring and reporting of status of Flyway Network Sites across the Flyway, including habitat condition, migratory waterbirds status and management.

 Monitoring

-Liaise with EAAF Partners to:
+Liaise with EAAFP Partners to:

 Improve waterbird population monitoring methodologies and coverage in the Flyway, and assist with coordination of annual Flyway-wide counts.